mcc-us/ea/_questions/q-40questions-filing-status.md

 A. Gilberto can use Head of Household and Astrid can use Single
 B. They should file Married filing jointly
-C. They can each file Married filing separately. correct
+C. They can each file Married filing separately.
 D. Both can file Single

 Correct Answer Explanation for C: